Extensive Range of Data Sources

 - 64-bit binary date formats for efficient calculation

 - Numeric strings, including legacy zoned, overpunched, packed decimal and leading/trailing separate numeric

 - Legacy VAX-floating and byte-swapped integer formats

 The majority of data held in legacy systems including

-- Relational Databases including Oracle, Oracle Rdb, CA-DB, Ingres, and generic ODBC.
+- Relational databases including Oracle, Oracle Rdb, Ingres, and generic ODBC.

 Unknown Data Formats

-RapidGen’s expertise and software suite have been applied to virtually every legacy data format ever used.
-However, the RapidGen tools also allow our consultants to access unknown data formats even if generic drivers such as ODBC cannot be used and the database interfaces are undocumented.
+RapidGen’s expertise and software suite have been applied to virtually every data format ever used.
+The RapidGen tools also allow our consultants to access unknown data formats even if generic drivers cannot be used and the database interfaces are undocumented.